 - 81% of talent acquisition professionals indicate that attracting top talent has become more challenging over the past year, with 33% stating that it has been very challenging.

-- 65% of recruiters say their job is more stressful today than a year ago.
-Of those who say this, 51% cite the lack of talent to fill open roles and competition from other employers is to blame.
+- 65% of recruiters say their job is more stressful today than it was a year ago.
+Of those that say it’s more stressful, 51% say the lack of talent to fill open positions and competition from other employers is to blame.

 - 69% of practitioners believe that attracting and hiring talent will be challenging for the remainder of 2022, with not enough quality candidates as the top reason, according to 58% of respondents.

 - 62% of respondents say their top recruiting priority right now is increasing the quality of hire.

 Get a copy of the Employ Quarterly Insights Report and learn how you can make more informed decisions to deliver more predictable hiring results.